CSWomenUMass/bootcamp/README.md

     https://github.com/${GITHUB_USER_NAME}/tech-skills-bootcamp.git
     cd tech-skills-bootcamp # go inside
     git remote add upstream https://github.com/CSWomenUMass/tech-skills-bootcamp.git # tell git that it came from a fork!

+You can now read these instructions from within your ``vagrant`` instance:

 ## Add your username to the participants file!